2019 Michigan State Spartans football team

 The 2019 Michigan State Spartans football team represented Michigan State University in the 2019 NCAA Division I FBS football season.
 The Spartans played their home games at Spartan Stadium in East Lansing, Michigan, and competed as member of the East Division of the Big Ten Conference.
 They were led by head coach Mark Dantonio in his 13th and final season at MSU.

 MSU finished the season 7–6, 4–5 in Big Ten play to finish in fifth place in the East division.
 The Spartans received a bid to the 2019 Pinstripe Bowl where they defeated Wake Forest 27–21.

 On February 4, 2020, the school announced that head coach Mark Dantonio had resigned.
 On February 12, 2020, Michigan State announced the hiring of Colorado head coach Mel Tucker as the school's 25th head football coach.

-Previous season

-The Spartans finished the 2018 season 7–6, 5–4 in Big Ten play to finish in fourth place in the East Division.
-The Spartans received a bid to the 2018 Redbox Bowl where they lost to Oregon.

 Offseason

-2019 NFL Draft
+2019 NFL draft

-MSU kept its streak of 79 years of having at least one player drafted in the NFL Draft alive when Justin Layne was drafted in the third round of the 2019 NFL Draft.
+MSU kept its streak of 79 years of having at least one player drafted in the NFL Draft alive when Justin Layne was drafted in the third round of the 2019 NFL draft.
 Safety Khari Willis also was selected, in the fourth round.